You Create the Traditions and You Create the Memories

 7. Attend a Holiday Play or Performance

-Now, we have started attending the play again with our grandchildren and their parents. – Fun
+A super big bonus happened last year when we started attending the play again with our grandchildren and their parents. – It doesn’t get any better than that.

 8. Holiday Food

-I love hearing what other families eat on Christmas Eve every year.
+I love hearing what other families eat on Thanksgiving, Christmas Eve, and Christmas Day, don’t you?

 9. Holiday Pajamas